johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 middle-clicking.
 To make a primary selection, we must again hold
 <kbd>Shift</kbd> while click-dragging, but this unfortunately bypasses tmux
-altogether, so multiline selections with vertically split panes won't work very well (experiment with it a bit and you'll see what I mean).
-The workaround for this is to maximize the pane before making the selection.
+altogether, so multiline selections with vertically split panes won't work very well (experiment with this a bit and you'll see what I mean).
+The workaround for this is to maximise the pane before making the selection.
 To the best of my knowledge, there are no better solutions for the tmux primary selection issues at the moment.